tarwn/lessthandot-hugo/blogs/content/posts/2016-03-18-mvvm-the-user-as-an-asynchronous-api.md

 ## The User is an Asynchronous API

-MVVM treats everything as a contract or service, whether it&#8217;s the surface it exposes to the View to be displayed, the methods that are exposed to the View to be called, or the API the ViewModel consumes to call remote services.
+MVVM treats everything as a contract or service, whether it's the surface it exposes to the View to be displayed, the methods that are exposed to the View to be called, or the API the ViewModel consumes to call remote services.
 Abstracting user dialogs as another asynchronous service makes the flow of the business logic cleaner and easier to test, while freeing us to work mostly independently on getting the mechanics and design of the user dialog experience the way we want.

  [1]: https://github.com/tarwn/Blog_KnockoutMVVMPatterns/tree/master/userDialogs "tarwn/Blog_KnockoutMVVMPatterns/tree/master/userDialogs on github"